NeST: Neuron Selective Tuning for LLM Safety: Case Study

 \section{Case Study}

-To build intuition for the structure exploited by \ourname{}, we visualize safety-neuron organization in a representative layer of a safety-aligned model.
-We focus on LLaMA-3.2-1B-Instruct and select layer 6 as a mid-network layer where safety behavior is typically salient.
-For this layer, we take the detected safety neurons from both the \texttt{gate\_proj} and \texttt{up\_proj} of the FNN.
-We collect their activation vectors over a diverse prompt set, cluster neurons in the original activation space, and use PCA to project them into two dimensions for visualization.
-Each point corresponds to a safety neuron, colored by its cluster assignment.
+This case study examines whether the safety structure used by \ourname{} is visible in model activations and relevant to optimization.
+We focus on LLaMA-3.2-1B-Instruct and analyze layer~6, a representative middle layer motivated by prior work showing that safety-alignment behavior often emerges in mid-network layers~\cite{li2024safety}.
+For this layer, we consider safety neurons detected in the FNN \texttt{gate\_proj} and \texttt{up\_proj} modules.
+For each detected neuron, we collect its activation profile across the probing prompt set, cluster neurons using the procedure in Section~\ref{subsec:Clustering Safety Neurons}, and project the resulting activation profiles into two dimensions using PCA.
+Each point in Figure~\ref{fig:cluster_scatter_l6} corresponds to a single safety neuron and is colored by its cluster assignment.